leomil72/LM80C/readme.md

 Every folder summarizes a step in this path: it illustrates with pictures my achievements, and stores what it's needed to replicate my tests, like code, schematics and other stuff.

-Fell free to suggest any improvements you think.
+Feel free to suggest any improvements you think.

 Project main page: [LM80C](http://www.leonardomiliani.com/en/lm80c/)